 What is the demand for EU Blue Cards in Germany?

-As we presented earlier, one of the ways for moving to Germany is by applying for a EU Blue Card, which grants the opportunity to a non-EU citizen to work in any of the EU countries, Germany included, as long as the person meets specific requirements related to his or her skills and education.
+As we presented earlier, one of the ways for moving to Germany in 2021 is by applying for a EU Blue Card, which grants the opportunity to a non-EU citizen to work in any of the EU countries, Germany included, as long as the person meets specific requirements related to his or her skills and education.
 It must be noted that Germany has the highest demand for this type of document, through which one is entitled to German residence, the following data being available:

 • in 2017, from the total EU Blue Cards issued at a European level, 84,5% were issued by Germany;